 In addition, our industry experienced in 2021, and continues to experience, a shortage of workers.
-Although we believe this shortage is due, in part, to the COVID-19 pandemic, the shortage may be systemic and may continue after the pandemic ends.
+Although we believe this shortage is due, in part, to the COVID-19 pandemic, the shortage may prove to be systemic.
 We rely on maintaining a sufficient workforce at all levels of our organization to design, manufacture and distribute our products.
 If the labor markets remain tight and we are unable to adequately staff our facilities due to a shortage of qualified workers, our operations and financial performance would likely be adversely affected.